mabelbe2/daily/README.md

 `npm install -g appium-doctor`
 ### Appium Server
 To build appium server programmatically, you need `APPIUM_PATH` and `NODE_PATH` in the shell startup script

+To get APPIUM_PATH location, run
+`which appium`
+the location would be probably something like `/Users/mabelbe/.nvm/versions/node/v14.16.0/bin/appium`, if you see `/usr/local/bin/appium` instead, you need to manually remove `rm -rf /usr/local/bin/appium`, and then run `npm install -g appium`.
+Save this location to be `APPIUM_PATH` in startup script.
+Appium and opencv4nodejs location will need to be at the same path under `/Users/mabelbe/.nvm/versions/node/v14.16.0/bin/` in order to have opencv running in the test.

+To get NODE_PATH, run
+`npm root -g`
+it should return something like `/Users/mabelbe/.nvm/versions/node/v14.16.0/lib/node_modules`, set it as `NODE_PATH` in the startup script
 #### ports
 By default, the two appium server will run on port 23861 (host) and 20452 (guest).
 If you want to use different ports, you can change project's `config.properties`'s `hostAppiumServerPort` and `guestAppiumServerPort`